The Empty Man (film): Plot

-In the Ura Valley, Bhutan in 1995, four friends — Greg, Fiona, Ruthie, and Paul — go hiking on a mountain.
-Paul hears a strange whistling and falls in a crevice.
-Greg finds him in an almost catatonic state, staring at a massive and strange inhuman skeleton embedded into the cave wall.
-The group carries him out and take refuge at an empty house as a snowstorm hits.
-The next day, Ruthie is chased by the spirit of the creature in the cave.
+In 1995 in the Ura Valley, Bhutan, four friends—Greg, Fiona, Ruthie, and Paul—go hiking on a mountain.
+Paul hears a strange whistling and falls into a crevice.
+Greg finds him in an almost catatonic state, staring at a massive, ancient humanoid skeleton with inhuman features embedded in the cave wall.
+Paul only speaks to tell Greg not to touch him, or else he will die.
+Greg carries him out and the group takes refuge at an empty house as a snowstorm hits.
+The next day, having touched Paul, Ruthie is chased by a tall creature wearing robes, which disappears.
 That night, Paul, slowly possessed by the evil spirit, whispers something into Ruthie's ear.
-The group later finds Paul next to the bridge they crossed.
-Ruthie becomes dazed before stabbing Greg and slicing Fiona's throat and throwing their bodies over the cliff.
+The following morning, Ruthie, dazed, stabs Greg and slices Fiona's throat, throwing their bodies over the cliff.
 She shares an entranced look with Paul before throwing herself off too.
+Paul stares on.

-In Missouri 2018, former detective James Lasombra is grieving the death of his wife Allison and their son Henry who died in a car accident a year ago.
+In Missouri 2018, former detective James Lasombra is grieving the death of his wife, Allison, and their son, Henry, who died in a car accident a year ago.
 He is friends with his neighbor Nora, a widowed single mother.
-Nora's daughter Amanda runs away and they find a message written in blood in the bathroom saying, "The Empty Man made me do it".
-Amanda's friend Devara reveals that Devara, Amanda and their friends were encouraged by Amanda to summon the Empty Man, a local legend.
-To summon the Empty Man, you must first find an empty bottle on a bridge, blow into it, and then think of the Empty Man.
-Each friend in the group did so.
-The next day at school, Devara witnesses Amanda whispering into friend Brandon's ear, just as Paul had done to Ruthie in Bhutan.
+Nora's daughter Amanda runs away and they find a message written in blood in the bathroom saying "The Empty Man made me do it".
+While searching Amanda's bedroom, James discovers a flier from a group called the Pontifex Institute with the word tulpa written on the back.
+Amanda's friend Devara reveals that she and their friends were encouraged by Amanda to summon the Empty Man, a local legend.
+To summon the Empty Man, one must first find an empty bottle on a bridge, blow into it, then think of the Empty Man.
+The next day, Devara witnesses Amanda whispering into their friend Brandon's ear.

-James investigates the bridge, and finds the empty bottle.
-He proceeds to blow on it, just as the teens had done previously.
-He goes underneath the bridge and discovers the hanged bodies of Brandon and the rest of Amanda's friends with the same message found in Amanda's bathroom.
-Devara is next killed by the spirit, who attacks her in the steam room of a spa with a pair of scissors.
+James investigates the bridge and finds the empty bottle.
+He blows on it, goes underneath the bridge, and discovers the hanged bodies of Brandon and the rest of Amanda's friends with the same message found in Amanda's bathroom.
+Devara sees the Empty Man, who kills her with a pair of scissors.
+A brief flash shows Devara holding herself by the throat and stabbing herself with the scissors.
 The police rule her death a suicide.